AshtonSBradley/PhaseSpaceTools.jl/README.md

-Package for sampling some of the quantum initial states commonly encountered in quantum-optical and matter-wave bosonic phase space simulations.
+Sample quantum initial states commonly encountered in quantum phase space simulations of Bose fields, including those encountered in quantum optics and Bose-Einstein condensates.

 Wigner and positive-P distributions are available, being the most useful for dynamical simulations.

 Available distributions are `glauberP`, `positiveP` `wigner`, `positiveW`, `husimiQ`.